 - 8 ounces buffalo mozzarella

 - basil leaves, optional

-- Place your balsamic vinegar into a saucepan over medium low heat.
+- Place your balsamic vinegar into a saucepan over medium high heat.
 Bring to a boil then turn down to a simmer.
-Simmer, stirring periodically, until the vinegar has reduced by half, about 7 minutes, then remove from the heat.
+Stir periodically, until vinegar reduces by half, about 7 minutes, then remove from heat.

-- While your balsamic is reducing, slice your rolls in half to create the sandwich.
-Slice your buffalo mozzarella into thin slices, and preheat your panini maker.
+- While your balsamic is reducing, slice rolls in half to create the sandwich.
+Slice buffalo mozzarella into thin slices.

-- Once the balsamic is reduced, add the bread with the crust side down.
-Place a layer of mozzarella over it, then cover with a layer of tomatoes.
+- Once the balsamic is reduced, add the bread with the crust side down to panini maker.
+Place a layer of mozzarella over it, then tomato slices.
 Drizzle the balsamic reduction over this.
 Add the basil leaves next if you choose to use them, then finish with a second layer of mozzarella.
-Place the top of your sandwich, crust side up, and close your panini maker.
+Place second slice of bread, crust side up, and close your panini maker.

 - Cook for 3-5 minutes until the outside is toasted and the mozzarella is melty.
 Serve immediately.

 - You can use ciabatta bread slices, crusty Italian bread, a baguette, etc for your bread in place of a ciabatta roll.

 - For more tips and hints, be sure to read the full article.

 As an Amazon Associate and member of other affiliate programs, I earn a commission from qualifying purchases.